RateMyDIY/Docs/Feature-Set.md

    * _As a Logged In user, I want to be able to see individual reviews (my own and others); I want to be able to edit my own reviews; I want to be able to create reviews; and I want to be able to rate individual reviews as helpful or not because this allows me to get more details about a review, it allows me to provide my opinions, and it allows me to help others find the most helpful reviews on projects possible._
    * _As a Non Logged In user, I want to be able to see individual reviews, and I want to be able to rate reviews as helpful or not because it allows me to access more information about the reviews I‘m interested in and I want to help others see the best reviews for the projects they’re interested in._

 * Can be viewed by anyone.
-Edit controls restricted to logged in users
+Edit controls restricted to logged in users.
-* Helpful y/n buttons/rating used to calculate popular reviewers
+* Helpful buttons to calculate popular reviewers.
-* Should always load as modal on top of wherever it was linked from Settings
+* Should always load as modal on top of wherever it was linked from.